Last updated on October 17th, 2019 at 03:44 pm

 I propose that we, the 99%, become mindful of how and where we are spending our money.
 Because in fact, we created the 1%, one dollar at a time.
 There were so many of us that the dollars added up really, really fast.
 Many corporations who gladly took our money $1 at a time did stuff with it that now we wish they hadn’t done.

 Like, ship jobs to India instead of hiring people here.
 Like, buying stuff from China instead of manufacturing it here.
 Like, accumulating big pools of cash and hoarding it offshore instead of

 (a) paying taxes on it so we could get some damn potholes on the roadways filled, or

 (b) re-investing it toward the health of the economy.

 I’m not saying it’s our fault.
 But it is our accountability.
 We created the 1%.
 What are we going to do to un-create it?

-- Move my banking to a credit union, which doesn’t make a profit and at least makes a show of serving its members
+1. Bank with a credit union, which doesn’t make a profit and at least makes a show of serving its members.

 These are tiny steps, and if I do them all by myself no big corporation is likely to notice me.
 But I have to do something, and the only behavior I can control is my own.
 So here’s where I plant my stake.